slott56/building-skills-oo-design-book/source/craps/craps_game.rst

-..  method:: CrapsGamePointOff.pointOutcome(self) -> Outcome
+..  method:: CrapsGamePointOn.pointOutcome(self) -> Outcome

     Returns the :class:`Outcome` based on the current point.
 This is